-- 9.1 Aims and significance: Use this space exclusively to describe the broad aims and potential significance of the research.
-Hypotheses to be tested must be clearly stated. - 9.2 Background: Describe the significance of the broad area of research, the objectives of the research and the background including scientific aspects. - 9.3 Methods: Include details of the experimental design of the project and statistical methods to be used.
-Include sample size estimations. - 9.4 Feasibility: You must provide evidence that the proposed study can proceed in a timely fashion (i.e. recruitment of participants is assured, instruments have been developed and piloted). - 9.5 References: References should be provided within the seven-page count.
+- 10.1 Aims and significance: Use this space exclusively to describe the broad aims and potential significance of the research.
+Hypotheses to be tested must be clearly stated. - 10.2 Background: Describe the significance of the broad area of research, the objectives of the research and the background including scientific aspects. - 10.3 Methods: Include details of the experimental design of the project and statistical methods to be used.
+Include sample size estimations. - 10.4 Feasibility: You must provide evidence that the proposed study can proceed in a timely fashion (i.e. recruitment of participants is assured, instruments have been developed and piloted). - 10.5 References: References are in addition to the four-page count.
 Do not attach copies of any references.
 Include the title of the paper when citing references to other work.